Modeling and forecasting subnational age distribution of death counts: Results

 \subsection{Comparison of interval forecast accuracy}

 In Table~\ref{tab:2}, averaged across 47 prefectures, we compare the interval forecast accuracy among the functional time-series models using the EVR criterion.
 From the summary statistics of the CPD and interval score at the level of significance $\alpha=0.2$, the MFTS offers the smallest CPD value for the female data, while the UFTS and MLFTS offer the smallest CPD values for the male data.
-In terms of the interval scores, the HDFPCA provides the smallest interval scores for the female data, while the MLFTS gives the smallest interval scores for the male data.
+In terms of the interval scores, the UFTS and MFTS provide the smallest interval scores for the female data, while the FANOVA gives the smallest interval scores for the male data.
 In Appendix~B, we also provide the results for $K=6$.

-In Figure~\ref{fig:5}, we present two heatmaps comparing seven functional time-series models across 15 forecast horizons for both female and male testing data.
+In Figure~\ref{fig:5}, we present two heatmaps comparing nine functional time-series models across 16 forecast horizons for both female and male testing data.
 For each horizon, we count how often each method produces the smallest interval forecast errors, as measured by the CPD and interval score.
-By examining the CPD results, we recommend the MFTS for the female data and the MLFTS model for the male data, especially for $K=6$.
+Based on the CPD results, we recommend the MFTS for the female data and the MLFTS for the male data, especially for $K=6$.
 By examining the interval score results, we recommend the MFTS for shorter horizons and the HDFPCA for longer horizons in the female data.
-For the male data, the MLFTS generally provides the smallest interval scores.
+For the male data, the MFTS generally provides the smallest interval scores.

+As an illustration, Figure~\ref{fig:comparison_forecasts} displays the forecasted age-specific death counts ($d_x$) for Hokkaido at horizons $h=1, 2, 3$.
+We have included the 80\% pointwise prediction intervals (Red: Female, Blue: Male) for all considered methods.
+Across all rows, it can be observed that the prediction intervals for females are generally wider compared to those for males, reflecting the differing levels of uncertainty captured by the UFTS, MFTS, MLFTS, and FANOVA approaches.

-The interval forecast results at the significance level of $\alpha = 0.05$ are available and can be viewed in a developed Shiny app at \url{https://cfjimenezv.shinyapps.io/Shiny_App_CDF/}.
+The interval forecast results at the significance level of $\alpha = 0.05$ are available and can be viewed in a developed Shiny app at the following \href{https://cfjimenezv.shinyapps.io/Shiny_App_CDF/}{link}.